may-liu/MagicAI/README.en.md

 <img src="assets/logo.png" width="120" align="right">

-**An open-source AI companion framework for the IoT era**
+**Aspiring to Contribute in the AIoT Era: An Open-Source Agent Framework**

 [![Flutter](https://img.shields.io/badge/Flutter-3.29-blue?logo=flutter)](https://flutter.dev)
 [![License](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg)](CONTRIBUTING.md)

-## 🌟 Project Vision
+## Project Motivation
-With the open-sourcing of Deepseek and the imminent proliferation of customized AIoT devices, MagicAI aims to be the foundational framework that empowers everyone to create their own intelligent companions.
-Built with Flutter for ultimate cross-platform compatibility, this project strives to become the building blocks for next-generation AI interactions.
+The open-sourcing of Deepseek inspired me to reflect: as an individual developer, how could I contribute to the industry in my own way?
+I’ve always been passionate about the convergence of "AI + IoT," particularly the potential of edge computing.
+To address potential cross-platform interaction needs in the future, I decided to learn a new technology stack.
+Between TypeScript and Flutter, I chose the less mainstream but more natively performant Flutter.
+Over the past month, I’ve been learning the framework while building the foundational architecture.
+Moving forward, I plan to focus on two goals: creating reusable component libraries and exploring lightweight edge computing implementations.
+Through this open-source project, I hope to collaborate with the community to explore possibilities in the AIoT era.

 ## 🚀 Current Status
 **Early Development Phase** (v0.1-alpha)
-⚠️ Not yet functional - Under active development
+⚠️ Not yet usable - Actively under development
-My goal is to deliver basic AI interaction capabilities within 1-2 weeks.
+- The goal is to implement basic interaction functionalities within the next 1-2 weeks.
+- Current features are unstable, especially as storage formats are highly likely to change.
+The project is not yet ready for practical use.

 ## ✨ Core Features
 ### 1. AI Agent Manager